bagrodiavishwam/Market_Prediction/README.md

-This is a program that uses historical data to predict the next day trend in the Indian market.
+This program uses historical data to predict the next-day trend in the Indian market.

+Currently, the program uses the SENSEX index or the S&P BSE Index.